Isabel de Santa Rita Vás: Theatre

 In 1987, Vás was approached by some students outside of school to help them in producing and performing plays.
 The result was an amateur theatre group, The Mustard Seed Art Company.
 Initially, her theatre group staged plays, based on social issues, by well-known playwrights.
-In 1992, she wrote and produced her first own original play, A Leaf in the Wind, after getting inspired by the hardships faced by her friend, Dominic D'Souza, Goa's first AIDS patient.
+In 1992, she wrote and produced her first own original play, A Leaf in the Wind, after being inspired by the hardships faced by her friend, Dominic D'Souza, the first person to be diagnosed with HIV in Goa and India.
 She then started writing her own scripts, some of which were loosely based upon her own experiences: A Harvest of Gold (based on the exploitation of farmers), Who Killed the Ministers (a play about corruption in politics), Unmask the Mask (a play about social responsibility) and Little Boxes (a story about child labour).
 Her play, My Name is Goa, was performed entirely in mime, and touched upon alcoholism and the culture and history of Goa.
 Subsequently, she and the Company won a prize for her play, Who Sits Behind My Eyes.
 This play was about the life of a woman living in a fishing village, and reminded the modern generation to not forget or ignore its own traditions and community.
 It was inspired by a Tagore poem.
 In 2016, she wrote a play titled All Those Pipe Dreams, which revolved around a typically Goan family who had just bought and moved into an old mansion.
 In 2017, the group presented Hold Up the Sky, which was a fictional dramatisation on the life of Madame Mao, the wife of Mao Zedong, Chairman of the Chinese Communist Party (in this work of historical fiction, she found her freedom in theatre).
 In 2018, she wrote the group's 66th play, Famous Nobodies.
 In this fictional play, museum exhibits of spouses of famous personalities from history strike up a conversation.
 It focused on individuals like Kasturba Gandhi, Eva Braun, Marilyn Monroe and the wife of the Pulitzer Prize winner Arthur Miller.

 Her Doctor of Philosophy (PhD) thesis, titled Performing Change: Theatre in the Context of Social Transformation in Three Asian Cultures in the Twentieth Century, explores theatre in China, India (specifically, West Bengal) and Sri Lanka from 1950 to 2000.